 1. Grow internal usage as a function of total audience size.
-We estimate around 2,200 students, faculty, and staff within the College of Engineering, based on the the most recent Carnegie Mellon Factbook.
+We estimate around 4,340 students, faculty, and staff within the College of Engineering, based on the the most recent Carnegie Mellon Factbook (<http://7headsreads.co/m/1h>).
 Current traffic is around 500 users per month.
-This puts you at around 15% to 20% engagement.
-Let's shoot for 40%, and grow monthly users to 800 or more.
+This puts you at around